BUEC500C1/twitter-summarizer-rest-service-chsclarke/README.md

 ## Usage

-There is one active enpoints on the REST service `/get_video`.
+There is one active enpoint on the REST service `/get_video`.

 `/get_video` is an async endpoint that takes a twitter handle as an input and returns a hash.